top of page

 • gentle contouring at pressure points

-This is why medium-firm is frequently considered a “safe middle ground,” though it’s not universally ideal for everyone.
+This is why medium-firm is frequently considered a “safe middle ground.”

 Firm vs Medium-Firm: Key Differences Explained